 Neither the Distinguished Teaching Award nor the Distinguished Service Award will be given posthumously.

 Any member of the WCC community is encouraged to submit nominations for the Distinguished Teaching and the Distinguished Service Awards.
-Nomination forms should be completed and returned to the WCC Educational Foundation’s Office by February 1 each year.
-Nominees will be screened by a WCC Awards Committee which we recommend potential recipients to the College President, who will present these nominees, along with his/her recommendations, to the WCC Local Board.
+Nomination forms should be completed and returned to the WCC Educational Foundation’s Office by February 10, 2023.
+Nominees will be screened by a WCC Awards Committee, which will recommend potential recipients to the College President, who will present these nominees, along with his/her recommendations, to the WCC Local Board.
 Final selections will be made by the Local Board.

 * Anyone may make a nomination for this award.

 Official nomination forms are available by writing or calling the WCC Educational Foundation of Wytheville Community College, 1000 East Main Street, Wytheville, Virginia 24382, (276) 223-4771, or (Smyth Hall 1476) or via email at firstname.lastname@example.org.